kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 \(3\) Update the Letter of Authorization information as changes occur.
 Send the updates to the Flight Standards District Office nearest your principal place of business.

-\(4\) If you are a part 119 certificate holder with authority to operate under part 121 or part 135 and intend to begin operations as defined in §91.147 of this chapter, you must also advise the Federal Aviation Administration, Office of Aerospace Medicine, Drug Abatement Division (AAM-800), 800 Independence Avenue SW., Washington, DC 20591.
+\(4\) If you are a part 119 certificate holder with authority to operate under part 121 or part 135 and intend to begin operations as defined in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.147   Passenger carrying flights for compensation or hire.|§91.147]] of this chapter, you must also advise the Federal Aviation Administration, Office of Aerospace Medicine, Drug Abatement Division (AAM-800), 800 Independence Avenue SW., Washington, DC 20591.

 \(f\) *Obtaining a Drug and Alcohol Testing Program Registration from the FAA.* (1) Except as provided in paragraphs (d) and (e) of this section, to obtain a Drug and Alcohol Testing Program Registration from the FAA you must submit the following information to the Office of Aerospace Medicine, Drug Abatement Division: